 Travel and reading are inextricably intertwined.
 It’s impossible for me to lounge poolside or take my window seat without a good book in my hand.
-I fly through books almost as fast as I devour ice cream cones.
+Between travel books that whisk me around the world in a few hundred pages, historical fiction that helps me travel through time, and thrillers that bring me on a brief journey through some of my worst nightmares, I fly through books almost as fast as I devour ice cream cones.
 If you’re looking for a great book to take with you on your next holiday, keep reading to discover the best books of 2019!

 Note: This post contains affiliate links.
 If you click through and make a purchase, I may earn a small commission at no extra cost to you.

 The 19 best books of 2019 (according to The Sweet Wanderlust)

 When Jake and Alice said “I Do,” they meant it forever.
 So when they’re invited to an exclusive club of people committed to upholding the institution of marriage and ensuring its members stay married forever, joining seems like a no-brainer.
 Things get scary, though, when the couple begins racking up infractions and are whisked off to face punishment.
 Is the risk worth the price?

 The Marriage Pact is a Black Mirror-esque thriller that’ll have you wondering just how far you’d go to prove your devotion to the promise of forever.